- key skills in communication, time management, problem solving, creativity, adaptability, team work and commercial awareness

-- You’ll complete a training workshop prior to starting, covering a number of useful ‘work place’ topics
+- You’ll complete a training workshop and e-learning prior to starting, covering a number of useful ‘work place’ topics.

-- Day one: An introductory call with your supervisor via Zoom will replicate your induction to the team.
-You’ll find out more about the department/company and talk through the project you will be working on
+- Day one: An introductory call or meeting with your supervisor which will be your induction to the team.
+You’ll find out more about the department/company and talk through the project you will be working on.

-- Throughout the week you’ll have update calls with your supervisor
+- Throughout the week you’ll have catch up points with your supervisor.

 - At the end you’ll have a concluding meeting with your supervisor to talk through the project and experience overall.